Gradle Plugin

 - The plugin automatically locates and reads your

-, but this is configurable). - It parses the YAML content, validating its structure against the expected format (implicitly defined by how it generates code and manifest entries, aligning with the
+.deeplinks.ymlfile (by default, from the root of the module, e.g.,app/.deeplinks.yml, but this is configurable). - It parses the YAML content, validating its structure against the expected format (implicitly defined by how it generates code and manifest entries, aligning with the

 - The plugin automatically locates and reads your